-Adventure Travel Across Indonesia
+Adventure Travel Across Papua

 Papua is the western half of New Guinea, which is the second-largest island in the world.
 It stretches from warm equatorial sands to icy glacial peaks.
 Indonesia shares the island with the country of Papua New Guinea, which controls the eastern half of the island.
 It was formerly referred to as Irian Jaya.